 The second thing is data loss.
 Your data have always been precious to you and you can’t buy those with money.
 This data may have your private information, bank details, credit card information, passwords, etc.

 The entire loss may be catastrophic that may take months to recover back.
 The situation may get worse if these things guide to any identity theft.

 The best solution, be always prepared for the worst.
 There are a few workarounds that you can apply on your MAC to protect your Data and may help to retrieve back your MAC.

-A custom Lock Screen Message may be the saint when you lost your MAC.
-You can provide a return address or a call back number on the lock screen that may help the good Samaritan to return your lost MAC.
-Just in case if somebody has stolen your MAC, they can’t replace this custom message if you already protected your MAC with a firmware password.
+A custom Lock Screen Message may be the saint when you lost your Mac.
+You can provide a return address or a call back number on the lock screen that may help the good Samaritan to return your lost Mac.
+Just in case if somebody has stolen your Mac, they can’t replace this custom message if you already protect your Mac with a firmware password.

 To add custom lock screen message, go to System Preferences > Security & Privacy > General > Click Pad Lock to Disable > Check Show a message when the screen is locked.
 You will get a pop-up window where you can add your custom lock screen message; more details can be found on Apple KB article.

 Make sure you turned on Find My Mac on your MAC computer.
 Find My Mac will help you to track your device if you lost it.
 Also, please make sure you used the right iCloud account for Find My Mac feature and you have access to that iCloud account.
 You have to log in to some other device using this cloud account to track your MAC.
 Please refer detailed guide How to turn on Find my MAC.